cyrus-and/gdb-dashboard/README.md

 system by specifying a Python docstring for the class.

-Optionally, a module may declare subcommands by defining the `commands` method returning a list of tuples:
+Optionally, a module may declare subcommands by defining the `commands` method returning a dictionary in which the key is the command name and the value is a

- 1. Name of the subcommand.
+tuple:

- 2. Callback to be executed accepting the raw input string from the prompt.
+ 1. Callback to be executed accepting the raw input string from the prompt.
     Callbacks may raise exceptions to notify erroneous situations which message will be shown automatically to the user.

- 3. Completion policy, one of the `gdb.COMPLETE_*` constants defined in the [reference manual][completion] (`None` is equivalent to `gdb.COMPLETE_NONE`).
+ 2. Completion policy, one of the `gdb.COMPLETE_*` constants defined in the [reference manual][completion] (`None` is equivalent to `gdb.COMPLETE_NONE`).

- 4. Command documentation.
+ 3. Command documentation.

 ### Common functions